2inchesofwater/Kirby-inPageTabs/README.md

 # Kirby-inPageTabs
 Extended UI tabs for Kirby CMS, able to be inserted anywhere in a Blueprint file.

+## Installation
+We're intentionally a little skimpy on installations instructions; I'm assuming anyone reading this will already be fairly familiar with Kirby CMS v4 and how to install a custom Panel plugin.

 ## Background
 I'm trying to create a simple workflow interface for a proof-of-concept build.
 The use case is somebody creating pages for a comic; pages move from a draft state, to a review state, to a published state.